tiddoloos/medium_rgcn/README.md

 pip install torch-scatter torch-sparse torch-cluster torch-spline-conv torch-geometric -f https://data.pyg.org/whl/torch-1.12.0+cpu.html
 ```
 Note that above command could be depricated by the time you read this.
-Check this page[https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html] to see the latest command fitting your pytorch version
+Check this page[https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html] to see the latest install command for your machine.

 ### Run
 As you are still located at the root directory, start model training with: